 - If a shopper is idle on the checkout page, deploying a popup that carries a countdown timer might be the best and only solution to prompt them to take action during this session.
 Think of discounts and freebies they’ll be missing out on if they don’t complete their order within the time limit.

-- While we don’t think you should wait until they’re already checking out to mentionthat BNPL or Shop Pay is an option, it is definitely a good value-add for cart abandoners.
-Let them know that they can afford their contents with four-easy payments or checkout without having to get up for their wallet with a one-click log-in.
+- While we don’t think you should wait until they’re already checking out to mention that BNPL or Shop Pay is an option, it is definitely a good value-add for cart abandoners.
+Let them know that they can afford their contents with four easy payments or checkout without having to get up for their wallet with a one-click log-in.
 These payment providers are so popular with customers that many say they won’t shop at stores that don’t offer them!

 - If you were able to obtain the shopper’s email or SMS and the above strategies don’t work, you can play the waiting game and target them a few days later by sending them a cart recovery message either via SMS or email.
 Alert shoppers that they have abandoned their cart, and if they are quick enough, they can receive something nice that comes along with the product they order.
 Cart abandonment recovery emails might work better as you will have much more room to play with in terms of copy and personalization options.
 Even better?
-This kind of messaging can be automated so shoppers receive a dynaamically personalized email and your team didn’t have to lift a finger.
+This kind of messaging can be automated so shoppers receive a dynamically personalized email, and your team doesn’t have to lift a finger.

 Just firing your cart abandonment popup at the right time will not suffice.
 You need to find a way to engage customers at the checkout in a more meaningful manner, encapsulating that their experience matters more than their transaction.
 This is where personalization comes into play.

 On that note, did you know that 73% of consumers prefer brands that offer personalized experiences?
-Pop-ups are a great way to give customers a more personalized online shopping experience thorough your entire store’s site.
+Pop-ups are a great way to give customers a more personalized online shopping experience through your entire store’s site.
 By requesting information like name, email address, or even birthday, you can send tailored offers to customers that match their individual interests.

-And, the same can be applied to the checkout process.
+And the same can be applied to the checkout process.
 Gather shoppers’ data with the help of popups and present them with something you know will provoke action on their end.
 Still, you don’t have to wait until a shopper reaches the checkout page to offer them an incentive.
 Capture their data by offering them coupon codes as incentives and ensure that they remain in your sales funnel as long as possible.